 - ✅100% SATISFACTION GUARANTEE: If you are not fully satisfied with your Kelly...

-Some people may have to boil water to have access to drinking water when they are camping.
+Some people may have to boil water to have drinking water when they are camping.
 This is easy if you have a Kelly Kettle with you.

 A Kelly Kettle is a canister with an internal flame that can heat up water quickly.
 You build a small fire, pour water into the kettle, and put the kettle on top of the flame.

-One minor issue with using an internal flame canister is knowing how to get a mini-fire started in the unit’s base.
-This can be accomplished using many of the resources you can find as you are outdoors in the wilderness.
+One minor issue with using an internal flame canister is knowing how to start a mini-fire in the unit’s base.
+This can be accomplished using many of the resources you can find outdoors in the wilderness.

 If you can gather some small forest debris, like pine needles, twigs, dry leaves, etc., you can pretty quickly start a fire in the canister, so you can boil water.